 About Global Studies at LVC

 The forces shaping our world are intertwined and complex.
 Political systems, trade, laws, cultures, religious beliefs, ecosystems, and economies all interact to define how we live.
-Through LVC's Global Studies Program, you'll become skilled in addressing these issues through an education in contemporary global politics, economics, world history, and society through foreign language, internships, and study abroad opportunities.
+Through LVC's Global Studies Program, you'll become skilled in addressing these issues through education in contemporary global politics, economics, world history, and society through a foreign language, internships, and study abroad opportunities.